Runners¶

 Start Runner in the Environment¶

-Runner Identifier¶
+Runner Views¶

-- Info: Basic information about this runtime environment.
+- Info: Detailed information about the Runner.

 - Logs: Tracking of automation execution logs.